Use the right health service for your needs

 Holiday health in Somerset

-For advice and care on most summer conditions including hay fever, heat exhaustion, insect bites and sunburn, as well as other minor illnesses or injuries, you can visit your local community pharmacy and speak to a highly experienced pharmacist who can give you advice and recommend products and medication.
+For advice and care on most minor winter illnesses such as sore throats, coughs, colds, aches and pains, you can visit your local community pharmacy and speak to a highly experienced pharmacist who can give you advice and recommend products and medication.

-If you’re staying away from home in self-contained accommodation, make sure that you’ve got some essentials with you including plasters, paracetamol, antiseptic, and order enough of your regular medication from your own GP ahead of your stay away.
+If you’re away from home on holiday this winter, make sure that you’ve got some essentials with you including plasters, paracetamol, antiseptic, and order enough of your regular medication from your own GP ahead of your stay away.

 Forgot your medication?
 Pharmacists can arrange an emergency supply of medications if you forget to renew your prescription or bring your medication on holiday, even if you don’t live in Somerset.
 You can also order a prescription online.